Today is the last day of the month of Autism Awareness.

 in this festive see-saw between spring and summer

-Honeybees, bumblebees, hesitant butterflies, pregnant ladybugs
+Honeybees, bumblebees, hesitant butterflies, pregnant

 arrived for our afternoon yard play